blaiszik/constellation/index.md

 * We may want to look at [MoleculeNet](http://moleculenet.ai/datasets-1)
 * EDB needs a better description

+## Dataset Summary
+Follow the links below to collect canonical SMILES, molecular fingerprints, descriptors, and images (png format) for each dataset.

 Key | Canonical SMILES | Fingerprints | Descriptors | Images
 ----- | --- | --- | ---  | ---